barriosjorge/gmt_docs/src/software_development/examples.rst

 then send the setup using:

-  $ gds setup -m model -e simple_controller
+  $ gds setup -m runtime -e simple_controller

 Check Monitored Values
 ----------------------